etchteam/offline-ux/src/offline-page.md

 If the page contains interactive elements the user would expect these to work normally, unless they're given visual indication otherwise.

-Popular web apps like <a href="https://trello.com/" target="_blank" rel="noopener noreferrer">Trello</a>
-can sync a users actions once they're back online.
-This is made possible through <a href="https://developers.google.com/web/updates/2015/12/background-sync" target="_blank" rel="noopener noreferrer">background sync</a>
-or offline compatible databases like <a href="https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/Basic_Concepts_Behind_IndexedDB" target="_blank" rel="noopener noreferrer">IndexedDB</a>.
+Popular web apps like [Trello](https://trello.com/) can sync a users actions once they're back online.
+This is made possible through [background sync](https://developers.google.com/web/updates/2015/12/background-sync) or offline compatible databases like [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/Basic_Concepts_Behind_IndexedDB).

 If implementing this type of sync is out of scope then interactive elements of the page that require a network connection will need to be disabled.
 It should